lsaravia/CriticalGlobalForest/CriticalGF.md

 Ecosystems have complex interactions between species and present feedbacks at different levels of organization [@Gilman2010], and external forcings can produce abrupt changes from one state to another, called critical transitions [@Scheffer2009].
 These abrupt state shifts cannot be linearly forecasted from past changes, and are thus difficult to predict and manage [@Scheffer2009].
 Critical transitions have been detected mostly at local scales [@Carpenter2011; @Drake2010], but the accumulation of changes in local communities that overlap geographically can propagate and theoretically cause an abrupt change of the entire system at larger scales [@Barnosky2012].
 Coupled with the existence of global scale forcings, this implies the possibility that a critical transition could occur at a global scale [@Rockstrom2009; @Folke2011].

 Complex systems can experience two general classes of critical transitions [@Sole2011].
 In so-called first order transitions, a catastrophic regime shift that is mostly irreversible occurs because of the existence of alternative stable states [@Scheffer2001].
-This class of transitions is suspected to be present in a variety of ecosystems such as lakes, woodlands, coral reefs [@Scheffer2001], semi-arid graslands [@Bestelmeyer2011], and fish populations [@Vasilakopoulos2015].
+This class of transitions is suspected to be present in a variety of ecosystems such as lakes, woodlands, coral reefs [@Scheffer2001], semi-arid grasslands [@Bestelmeyer2011], and fish populations [@Vasilakopoulos2015].
 They can be the result of positive feedback mechanisms [@Martin2015]; for example, fires in some forest ecosystems were more likely to occur in previously burned areas than in unburned places [@Kitzberger2012].

 The other class of critical transitions are continuous or second order transitions [@Sole2006].
 In these cases, there is a narrow region where the system suddenly changes from one domain to another, with the change being  continuous and in theory reversible.
 This kind of transitions were suggested to be present in tropical forest [@Pueyo2010], semi-arid mountain ecosystems [@McKenzie2012], tundra shrublands [@Naito2015].
 The transition happens at critical point where we can observe a distinctive spatial pattern: scale invariant fractal structures characterized by power law patch distributions [@Stauffer1994].